Hey, and we are going to be in the middle of the day.

 And I wanted to give an example with energy policy.

-First, we have to assume that most Americans are not environmental radicals, but they're common sense people and they want the environment to be uh protected.
+First, we have to assume that most Americans are not environmental radicals, but they're common sense people and they want the environment to be protected.

-But uh and the founder of Greenpeace now says he left that organization because of their opposition to nuclear, and he's in favor of nuclear.
+And the founder of Greenpeace now says he left that organization because of their opposition to nuclear, and he's in favor of nuclear.

 So you're right.

-Now in Minnesota, where I reside, we have statutorily a ban.
+Now, in Minnesota, where I reside, we have statutorily a ban.

 State law says no more nuclear power plants.

-Last week, we just found that an administrative law judge is in the process of nixing a new clean coal power generating station that would serve Western Minnesota.
+Last week, we just found that an administrative law judge is in the process of nixing a new clean coal power generating station that would serve western Minnesota.

 They don't want nuclear.

-They don't they don't want anything.
+They don't want anything.

-Because the people that are gonna take the biggest hit when we start rationing energy, and trust me, that's the next step, there's no other solution, will be the well-to-do.
+What they want is to level the playing field with a redistribution of wealth and call it environmentalism, because the people that are going to take the biggest hit when we start rationing energy, and trust me, that's the next step, there's no other solution, will be the well-to-do.

 So naturally, this would be a way to make those decadent pigs live like the rest of us.